Offenders do not just groom children or their victims, they also groom the families

-In the article and video on the link below, you find a great article on how child predators work.
+In the article and video on the link below, you find a great information on how child predators work.
 The child advocate interviewed stated something that I have taught, that the predator does not only target the child, but they also target the family.
-The reason they do this is that a vulnerable child with a bad or neglectful family relationship is less likely to tell someone what is happening.
-Some things to look for in these situations that are red flags are the following
+The reason why is that a vulnerable child with a bad or neglectful family relationship is less likely to tell someone what is happening.
+Some red flags to look for are the following:

 - The adult spending time with the child alone at a location such as a residence or away from the place where they usually interact, ie, school or church.